vguhesan/propane-usage-stats/README.md

 # Installation Instructions

-*IMPORTANT*:
+*IMPORTANT - PLEASE READ*:
-If you are not from EST (Eastern Standard Time) timezone, edit "collect_tank_statistics.py" and set the timezone variable correctly (line 19).
+- If you are not from EST (Eastern Standard Time) timezone, edit "collect_tank_statistics.py" and set the timezone variable correctly (line 19).
+- If your tank capacity is NOT 1000 gallons, edit "collect_tank_statistics.py" and set the capacity variable to the correct number (line 42).

 ## First-Time Installation (one-time run)